TheRedfacedOne/Felix/README.md

 # dcdump
-A Discord bot to scrape images (and maybe text) in a channel.
+A Discord bot to log a channel's messages and attachments.